hshittu17/hshittu17/README.md

 ## What I'm looking for:
 - 🕺🏽 I’m looking to collaborate on Cloud, AI, & Cybersecurity Projects
 - 🤔 I’m looking for help with networking.
 Looking to connect with like-minded folks!
-- 💬 Ask me about AWS Cloud Services such as IAM, VPC, EC2, Lambda, and how these services integrate together to create cloud architectures.
+- 💬 Ask me about front-end development and AWS Cloud Services, such as IAM, VPC, EC2, Lambda, and how these services integrate together to create cloud architectures to host modern web applications.

 ## Tech Stacks
 <p align="left">